BitcoinDesign/Guide/guide/flexible-wallet.md

 ### Spending from the wallet

 Creating transactions and spending from the wallet works like with any other multi-key wallet.
-We have covered how this works on the [savings wallet reference design](/guide/savings-wallet/#making-small-payments), if you ware curious about that.
+We have covered how this works on the [savings wallet reference design](/guide/savings-wallet/#making-small-payments), if you are curious about that.

-### Managing key sets
+### Key set activation and reset

 Technically, every UTXO has its own timelock.
 To prevent the recovery key from being activated, a UTXO has to be spent and re-deposited into the wallet.
 So if Bob has three UTXOs in his wallet that he received at different times, he then needs to refresh the timelock three times.
 This can quickly become cumbersome and costly, as every such transfer implies on-chain transaction fees.
 You can check out the [custom spending conditions page]() for more in-depth information about how timelocks work.